usefulalgorithm/usefulalgorithm/README.md

 - _Black Noise_, by Quinton Barnes
 - _Machine Head (Remastered)_, by Deep Purple
 - _Sunshine and Balance Beams_, by Pile
-- _Cleaning Out The Empty Administration Building_, by R.J.F.

 </details>